 Let’s face it, daily trainers are not the sports cars of the running world, but we still have to get where we’re going.
 Enter the Saucony Ride ISO 2.
 This is Saucony’s neutral daily trainer.
 It sits in the middle of their lineup, not as plush as the Triumph series, but more cushioned than the minimalist Kinvara.

 I want to write something exciting about the Saucony Ride ISO 2.
 Maybe tell you about how flashy the shoe is or how amazing the energy return feels or how light it is on your feet.

 But Saucony’s Ride ISO 2 is really none of those things, and that’s okay because the Ride is still great at its job, it’s a daily trainer.

-The main features of the Ride ISO 2’s are the ISOFIT upper and FORMFIT technologies that are built to keep the feet secure.
+The main features of the Ride ISO 2’s are the ISOFIT upper and FORMFIT technologies which keep the feet secure.
 Essentially it’s a semi-attached tongue and lacing system that gives the shoes a glove-like fit.

-Imagine being tucked into a warm, cozy bed and knowing you're about to have a great night’s sleep.
+Imagine being tucked into a warm, cosy bed and knowing you're about to have a great night’s sleep.
 That’s the fit of the new Ride ISO 2’s, you feel secure without feeling constricted.

 The mesh toe box is roomy enough to splay the toes out without feeling too big or bulky.
 Even those with wide feet will find it accommodating.